-The Major Event reinforced the importance of Toronto Hydro's training and preparedness for Major Events.
-Overall, the response to the Major Event was well-executed and highlighted the value in clearly defined roles and responsibilities throughout the response structure.
-Consideration is being given to increasing the number of standby resources available for potential major wind incidents, especially on weekends or holidays.
+The experience reinforced the importance of Toronto Hydro's training and preparedness for major events.
+Overall, the response to the event was well-executed and highlighted the value in clearly defined roles and responsibilities throughout the response structure.

 3.2 Did the distributor survey its customers after the Major Event to determine the customers' opinions of how effective the distributor was in responding to the Major Event?
 If so, please describe the results.